Frequently Asked Questions

 What kinds of scented soy candles do you carry?

-We offer over 50 different fragrances for you to choose from.
+We offer over 50 different fragrances throughout the year for you to choose from.

 Where can I buy Beckley’s Best Blends soy wax candles?